Dr. Annie Ruimi

 I use a combination of theoretical, computational and experimental tools to address the modeling of advanced materials with applications in medicine, energy and aerospace structures.
 Examples of theoretical tools I use are: Classical and Non–classical Continuum Mechanics, Linear and finite elasticity, Plasticity, Vibrations; Computational tools include Matlab, Mathematica, FEM-FSI packages (Abaqus/Simulia); I have also taken advantage of Texas A&M University at Qatar 3D Immersive Visualization Facility to visualize computational results and to bring an added element of realism.

-Associate Professor, Texas A&M University at Qatar.
-Mechanical Engineering Program, effective Sept 1, 2015.
+- Associate Professor, Texas A&M University at Qatar.
+Mechanical Engineering Program, Sept 1, 2015-now

-Engineer, NASA Ames Research Center, CA, USA.
+- Engineer, NASA Ames Research Center, CA, USA.
 Army/NASA Rotorcraft Division.
 Research Activities in support of the testing of the V-22 Osprey TiltRotor Aeroacoustic Model (TRAM) in the 40x80 inches National Full Scale Aerodynamics Complex (NFAC).
-Deputy to the Acoustics Team Leader.
-2000-2001 .
+Deputy to the Acoustics Team Leader.2001

 TAU BETA PI (National Engineering Honor Society)